tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

   run from.
 This is used to provide DNS configuration and Static IP assignments for the cluster via DHCP.

-## DnsMasq

-The user running the kvm-mgr.sh script should have sudo rights with NOPASSWD set.
+- The user running the kvm-mgr.sh script should have sudo rights with NOPASSWD set.
   The script will automatically configure the DHCP static lease based on the provided manifest on build.

 ## Storage Pools